 What is a certification body?

 In the world of ISO, certification is the process of verifying that an organisation meets the requirements of the relevant ISO standard.
-A certification body is an independent third party that performs this process and issues the certificate.
+You may plan to carry out internal ISO 27001 audits in-house or by engaging an external ISO 27001 consultant, but following that, you then need a certification body to assess and issue the certificate.

 There are many certification bodies to choose from, of different sizes, experiences and specialisations.
 So how should you choose the certification body that is the right fit for your organisation?